About the Program

 |Academic Year||Undergrad Enrollment||Bachelors Degrees Awarded|

-The vision for the Petroleum Engineering program isto educate future generations of Petroleum Engineers who can contribute to building a better world through professional service and research for safe, reliable, and affordable energy production and environmental protection.
+The vision for the Energy and Petroleum Engineering program isto educate future generations of Petroleum Engineers who can contribute to building a better world through professional service and research for safe, reliable, and affordable energy production and environmental protection.